acamadeo/godot-rosetta-rpc/rust-runtime/README.md

 To call one service from another's implementation, reuse the `GeneratedServiceFactory` passed into your constructor (see above) instead of building a new one.

+## Error handling

+Every RPC call can fail with an `RpcError`:

+- `UnknownService` / `UnknownMethod` — no service/method is registered for
+  the id the client called with.
+- `Decode` — the request or response protobuf failed to decode.
+- `Application(String)` — the service implementation itself failed: it
+  returned `Err(...)`, or it panicked.
+A panic inside a service implementation is caught by `ServiceRegistry::dispatch` and converted to `Application` rather than unwinding across the Godot boundary.

+Generated service trait methods don't return `RpcError` directly; they return `Result<Resp, ServiceErr>`. `ServiceErr` implements a blanket `From<E: std::error::Error>`, so `?` converts any standard error — including another service call's `RpcError` — into `ServiceErr` automatically.
+On the wire, a returned `ServiceErr` becomes `RpcError::Application`.